authentichamza/modelcontextprotocol/README.md

 # Perplexity API Platform MCP Server

 The official MCP server implementation for the Perplexity API Platform, providing AI assistants with real-time web search, reasoning, and research capabilities through Sonar models and the Search API.
+The service now exposes an HTTP interface so it can run remotely (for example on Heroku) instead of relying on stdio transports.

-Please refer to the official [DeepWiki page](https://deepwiki.com/ppl-ai/modelcontextprotocol) for assistance with implementation.
+Please refer to the official [DeepWiki page](https://deepwiki.com/ppl-ai/modelcontextprotocol) for assistance with Model Context Protocol concepts.

 ## Available Tools

 ### **perplexity_search**
 Direct web search using the Perplexity Search API.
 Returns ranked search results with metadata, perfect for finding current information.

 ### **perplexity_ask**
 General-purpose conversational AI with real-time web search using the `sonar-pro` model.
 Great for quick questions and everyday searches.

 ### **perplexity_research**